HAMNET

 For anyone who has been living under a stone, this is the adaptation of Maggie O'Farrell's novel about the death of the son of Anne Hathaway and William Shakespeare.

-Since the film is undeniably a powerfully emotional experience the main criticism that can be levelled at it is that it's just skilful manipulation, lacking in artistic merit, because of course the death of a young child is bound to be upsetting.
+Since the film is undeniably a powerfully emotional experience the main criticism that can be levelled at it is that ultimately it's just a piece of skilful manipulation, because of course the death of a young child is bound to be upsetting.

-Having said that, if the film had ended with Hamnet's death, heart-breaking though that is I might have agreed that this film does nothing that exceptional.
+Having said that, if the film had ended simply with Hamnet's death, heart-breaking though that is, I might reluctantly have agreed that this film does nothing which is that exceptional.

-What really elevates it are the final scenes at the Globe theatre which take the emotional intensity off the chart as we share Anne's realisation as to how deeply his boy’s death has affected William, leading him to express it in the play 'Hamlet’.
+What really elevates it are the final scenes at the Globe Theatre which lift the emotional intensity off the chart, as we (and Anne) come to realise just how deeply William has been affected, leading him to express it in the play 'Hamlet’.

-And although it is Buckley's extraordinary performance that underpins the entire film, Mescal standing on stage as the ghost of Hamlet's father had me in bits.
+And although it is Buckley's extraordinary performance that underpins the film, Mescal really delivers when he comes on stage as the ghost of Hamlet's father, à moment which had me in bits.

-I guess Buckley and Mescal are going to receive most of the accolades to be showered on this picture (understandably so) but credit must also go to director and co-writer Chloé Zhao.
-I really do need to seek out her Oscar-winning 'Nomadland'.
+I guess Buckley and Mescal are going to receive most of the accolades to be showered on this picture (understandably so) but credit must also go to director and co-writer Chloé Zhao, which means I really have no excuse for not watching her Oscar-winning 'Nomadland'.

 Comments